 - notify us within 48 hours of becoming aware of a workplace injury

-- provide and support suitable duties/suitable employment where reasonably practicable while the worker is recovering from injury
+- identify and provide suitable duties, where reasonably practicable, while the worker is recovering from injury

 - participate in the development and application of the Injury Management Plan including consultation with the worker, their case manager and treating doctor regarding injury management planning and return to work planning

 - have a Return to Work Program in place that supports and promotes injury management and return to work

 - pay workers any compensation received from CMI as soon as possible after it is received

 - not dismiss a worker because of the injury whilst the worker has an entitlement to accident pay.